-Basically, there are two breast implant shapes: teardrop and round.
+Basically, there are two shapes: teardrop and round.
 Both have their own benefits, and both have some drawbacks too.

-Most of the time, the goal of teardrop breast augmentation is to achieve natural-looking breasts with a classic “teardrop” shape.
+Most of the time, the goal of teardrop implants is to achieve natural breast shape with a classic “teardrop” shape.
 However, just because you want natural-looking breasts doesn’t mean you automatically want teardrop implants.
 There are actually many different factors to consider in this regard.

-Up ahead, we’ll explain how teardrop breast implants differ from round breast implants and what the pros and cons of each are.
+Up ahead, we’ll explain how teardrop implants differ from round implants and what the pros and cons of each are.

 Start planning for your breast augmentation today by following these preparatory steps: